 - An award may be allocated only if the student is presenting his or her research or creative work at a qualifying venue.
 Students who have been invited to facilitate a roundtable or discussion based in research may also be eligible; such applications are reviewed on a case-by-case basis.

 - Qualifying venues include regular or annual meetings of a national (U.S. or another country's national society) or international professional society; or quadrennial (or otherwise periodically occurring) international congresses that are sponsored by a number of national professional societies.
 Professional societies are usually defined as those that collect dues, have elected officers, and may have published journals or other outlets for scholarly work.
 Qualifying venues may also include meetings sponsored by a government agency or industrial society if the meetings are of an academic nature and take place annually or biennially; and juried competitions of a national or international scope that are held regularly.

 - Funds are not to be allocated to attend special meetings or meetings of special interest groups.

 - Only undergraduate students at UH main campus are eligible to receive funding from this program.

-- For presentation of collaborative research which involve multiple students, only the presenting undergraduate student may be supported.
+- For the presentation of collaborative research which involves multiple students, only the presenting undergraduate student may be supported.
 In special cases (e.g., duet performances), this limitation may be waived upon recommendation of the faculty advisor contingent upon available funding.

-- Students who have previously been awarded an Undergraduate Research Travel Fellowship are not eligible for funding to attend a second conference.
-However, if a student believes they have a compelling reason why they should receive additional funding, then they should contact the Office of Undergraduate Research.
+- Students who have previously been awarded an Undergraduate Research Travel Fellowship are not eligible for funding to attend a second conference in the same academic year.
+However, if a student believes they have a compelling reason why they should receive additional funding, then they should contact the Office of Undergraduate Research and Major Awards directly.